Roots of visual mapping

 I came across this on Peter Duke’s site, dukeMedia.
 He saw it presented by a senior Disney executive.

 The next date I have is 1968.
-That is when John (bjrg) attended the second Evelyn Wood Reading Dynamics course held in Australia.
-And Evelyn Wood ”had been running her course in America for several years prior to it getting to Australia.”
+That is when “John” (aka ‘bjrg’) attended the second Evelyn Wood Reading Dynamics course held in Australia.
+And Evelyn Wood “had been running her course in America for several years prior to it getting to Australia.”
 This involved mapping the contents of material using “a technique identical with mind mapping in appearance.”
 He describes it like this:

 There was a lot of public interest because President J F Kennedy was supposed to have completed the programme.
-As a result, John (bjrg, that is) was interviewed by a newspapaper at the time – he still has the clipping.
+As a result, John (bjrg, not Kennedy) was interviewed by a newspapaper at the time – he still has the clipping.

 Now, isn’t that interesting . . . because recently (Jan 2011) a study reported that Retrieval Practice Produces More Learning than Elaborative Studying with Concept Mapping but here we have a method that combines mapping and testing.